 A particle of any composition with a continuous solid polymer surface coating of any thickness (polymer encapsulated materials).
 It was decided not to introduce a polymer threshold value reflecting the weight of the polymeric coating versus the weight of the material.
 SEAC finds this justified since this introduces a bias in the determination of the weight percentage value.
 A larger and smaller particle may be coated with the same amount of polymer, but due to size difference, the relative weight percentage will be different.

 All of the above terminology pertains (or can pertain) to a single particle.
 In order to ascertain if a sample of a substance or mixture containing a variety of particle sizes can be considered to be a microplastic, a threshold for the presence of particles containing solid polymer within the relevant size range needs to be set.
-Based on stakeholder input, available scientific methods, and practical considerations, the Dossier Submitter proposed 1 w/w % as the limit value.
+Based on stakeholder input, available scientific methods, and practical considerations, the Dossier Submitter proposed 1% w/w as the limit value.
 In practice, this means that if more than 1 % w/w of relevant particles (particle weight-based size distribution) in a sample are within the size range given in the definition for ‘microplastics’, the substance/mixture as a whole is considered to be a microplastic.

 SEAC notes that the Dossier Submitter has indicated several reasons to choose this specific limit value